AdiAkhileshSingh15/bookmyroom/readme.md

-# Bookings and Reservations
+# BookmyRoom

-This is the repository for my bookings and reservations project.
+This is the repository for my bookmyroom project.

 - Built in Go version 1.20.x